MozhouGao/UAV_Flyability/MS_results/README.md

-The netCDF files listed in this folder are figure 2 & 3 of Gao et al., submitted
+The netCDF files listed in this folder are used to create figures of Gao et al., submitted

 - DJI Phantom 4
   - DJI_Phantom4_dl.nc: The annual average flyability of DJI Phantom 4 (consider the daylight)